 Linda McHenry is a writer, trainer, and consultant.

-Her superpower is the ability to weave the publishing and insurance industries together in a tapestry of community and collective learning.
+When asked to claim a superpower, she cites the ability to weave her writing and insurance expertise together in a tapestry of community and collective learning.

-She has published books (fiction and nonfiction), magazine articles, a monthly newspaper column, short stories, and hundreds of insurance textbooks, online courses, and webinars.
+Her publishing credits includes books (fiction and nonfiction), magazine articles, a monthly newspaper column, short stories, career development workshops, and hundreds of insurance textbooks, courses (online, classoom, and webinar).

 About the Books